What is an Equity Research Report?

 Investment Risks

-Although companies are generally obligated to discuss risks in their regulatory disclosures, risks are often subjective and hard to quantify (e.g., the threat of a competing technology).
+Although companies are generally obligated to discuss risks in their regulatory disclosures, risks are often subjective and difficult to quantify (e.g., the threat of a competing technology).
 It is the job of the analyst to make these determinations.
 Of course, disclosures of “qualified opinions” from auditors and “material weakness in internal control over financial reporting” should be automatic red flags for analysts.

 Environmental, Social & Governance (ESG)